 Attributes are used to associate name-value pairs with elements.
-Attribute specifications may appear only within start-tags and empty-element tags; thus, the productions used to recognize them appear in § 3.1 - Start-Tags, End-Tags, and Empty-Element Tags on page 12.
-Attribute-list declarations may be used:
+Attribute specifications MUST NOT appear outside of start-tags and empty-element tags; thus, the productions used to recognize them appear in § 3.1 - Start-Tags, End-Tags, and Empty-Element Tags on page 12.
+Attribute-list declarations MAY be used: